A New Non-Money Oriented Crowdsourcing Platform Based On Code Contributions

 Re: (Score:2)

+I've actually got to scoot (dog walking, exercise, you know the drill) so I'll keep this short, but the idea of a centralised governing body is a very good one.
+To some degree this has developed naturally, for instance hard rules to the system that can't be broken, i.e. projects which don't match the site get rejected by the approval process which we do.
+E.g. if someone's going on there to

 Call it what it is already.
-(Score:2)
+(Score:5, Insightful)

 Asking people to donate their time and efforts in lieu of pay is called a charity.